gabrieltwallin/gabrieltwallin.github.io/_pages/research_showcase.md

 author_profile: true
 ---

-On this page, I will showcase some of the research research projects that I have worked on, as well as ongoing project.
+On this page, I will showcase some of the research research projects that I have worked on, as well as ongoing projects.
 I am both interested in collaboration and consulting on these matters so feel free to reach out if any of this is of your interest.